udacity/nd082-Azure-Cloud-DevOps-Starter-Code/C2 - Agile Development with Azure/project/starter_files/flask-sklearn/README.md

 ## Instructions

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Before sure to include screenshots with explicit steps to create that work.
-Before sure to include the following screenshots
+Before sure to include the following screenshots:

 * Project running inside a Docker container